emwap/stream-paper/paper.md

 * We show how to optimize the representation to eliminate duplicate loop variables.

-* We show how our new stream representation can be used in EDSLs.
+* We show how our new stream representation can be used in EDSLs;
-  It is currently used in the Feldspar language.
+  it is currently used in the Feldspar language.

 * We demonstrate a performance advantage of a factor of four compared to the functional representation when using our monadic